-- (a) require all fittings to meet specified water efficiency requirements and - (b) introduce mandatory minimum standards on water efficiency
+(a) require all fittings to meet specified minimum water efficiency requirements and

+(b) specify such water efficiency requirements.

 (3) Standards as introduced under subsection (1)(a) and (2)(b) shall be reviewed every 5 years to assess their contribution to meeting government objectives for reducing water demand.